musa-509-spring-2023/assignment02/README.md

 8. With a query, find out how many census block groups Penn's main campus fully contains.
 Discuss which dataset you chose for defining Penn's campus.

+There are 13 census block groups in Penn's campus.
+I looked on google maps and recorded the coordinates of points I felt represented the boundary of Penn's official campus and then made a polygon out of that to campure 13 block groups.

     **Structure (should be a single value):**
     ```sql
     (